courtneynewtocode/career_compass/README.md

 1. Visit `index.html`
 2. Click "Start Assessment"
 3. Fill in student details
-4. Use debug mode to skip questions (Ctrl+Shift+D → Skip to Results)
+4. Use debug mode to skip questions (Ctrl+Shift+Z → Skip to Results)
 5. Verify email is received at admin address

 ## Adding New Tests